 Familiar with housing and homeless needs within the CoC; and

-Willing to review projects with the best interest of homeless persons in mind.
+Willing to review projects with the best interest of people experiencing homelessness in mind.

 The CoC should promote racial equity when reviewing applications by including persons of different races and ethnicities in the review, selection, and ranking process; particularly those over-represented in the local homelessness population.
 At least one member of the Review and Rank Panel should have lived experience of homelessness.